Salmanhy074/Attendance-System/README.md

   - **Mark Attendance**: The user can mark attendance only once in a day.
   - **Time**: Mark attendance at a specific time after the time absent will be marked by the system.

 - **📊 Export Attendance Data**:
   - **PDF Export**: Download attendance records between specified dates in PDF format.
-This report includes student names, present days, absent days and their attendance records within the selected range.
+This report includes student names, present days, absent days, and their attendance records within the selected range.
-  - **PDF share**: Share attendance records between specified dates in PDF format.
-This report includes student names, present days, absent days and their attendance records within the selected range.
+  - **PDF Share**: Share attendance records between specified dates in PDF format.
+This report includes student names, present days, absent days, and their attendance records within the selected range.

 - **📱 Responsive Design**: The application is designed to work seamlessly across various devices, tablets, and mobile phones.

 ## Technologies Used